ncatlin/lockwatcher/README.md

 Update:
 Apparently Avast now considers install-interception.exe (the keyboard/mouse interception driver installer) to be suspicious.
-Either add it to the exclusion list, install it yourself (from http://oblita.com/interception.html) or just go without mouse/keyboard monitors.
+Either add it to the exclusion list, install it yourself (from http://oblita.com/interception.html) or just go without mouse/keyboard monitors like the Windows 8 users.
 Or use Linux.

 Why?
 =====